 Important to understand is that variability is always present.
 But, does that implicate that we always can blame variability when we have queues?
 No. No. No. Every time we have a queue we need to ask ourselves why we have the queue.
 The Prefilled Root Cause Analysis Map for organisations (here is the series of blog posts), clearly shows that we cannot blame variability (and we must be sane), since queues in organisations are always only a symptom of something deeper.
 Nothing else.
 Which means, that if we try to fix the queue with for example WIP constraints or reduce batch size as the panaceas, this will of course not solve the real root cause.
 Instead it will only give us new chains of symptoms anywhere in our organisation, at any time.
 We are trying to fight our own system that we built ourselves.
 But, the only way to change our system to the better is to solve the root cause to organisational problems, because then we know we will fulfil another principle in our set of principles.
 When we instead are trying to solve symptoms, we are only sub-optimising our system and we will lose.
 Every time.
 This will be elaborated on thoroughly in later blog posts.

-Now it is finally time to deepen the understanding of the last part of our start organisation definition “activities with interdependencies”, which is the coming series of blog posts.
+Now it is finally time to deepen the understanding of the first part of our start organisation definition, namely the “People that interact” blog post series.

 *Since Toyota’s untold mission is to broaden the competence of their people in production (multi-I-shape, see this blog post), in product development (T-shape, see this blog post) and also elsewhere in their organisation, I found that Lean queues is really a telling name.